Skip to main content

 Exercising With Your Dog

 1. When running, walking or hiking with your dog, always keep them on a leash.
 Even the most well-mannered dogs can sometimes get sidetracked by exciting or potentially dangerous distractions.
+Runners can try a runner’s leash for a hands-free option.

 • Was this article helpful?